Science is all around us.

 Kids love baking and playing with the dough.

-Baking bread is full of teaching moments.
+Making bread with kids is full of teaching moments.

 - 1/3 package active dry yeast